We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-These tend to be scheduled at certain times, and you would need to find one that’s available in your area.
+These groups tend to be scheduled at certain times.
+You would need to find one that’s available in your area.

 Online support groups can consist of chat rooms and forums, social media groups, or virtual video calls.
 These online groups usually allow more flexibility, and you can get support more frequently than if you attended in-person groups.

 How do I decide which option is best for me?

 Patel explains that if your bipolar disorder symptoms are more severe, you may benefit more from in-person groups because they allow for less distraction and more direct engagement with others.

 However, if you feel overwhelmed by an in-person group, online groups may help you get started with sessions.